zubaer-ahammed/essential-jquery-plugins/readme.md

 ###UI Elements - Images, Galleries & Photos
 [TwentyTwenty - Before & After Differences](http://zurb.com/playground/twentytwenty): TwentyTwenty is a image difference tool which shows you the difference between two images visually
-[Adipoli](http://cube3x.com/adipoli-jquery-image-hover-plugin/): Adipoli is a simple jQuery plugin used to bring stylish image hover effects
+[Adipoli](http://cube3x.com/adipoli-jquery-image-hover-plugin/): Adipoli is a simple jQuery plugin used to bring stylish image hover effects.
+See [demo](https://cube3x.com/demo/adipoli-jquery-image-hover-plugin/) here.
 [BackStretch](http://srobbin.com/jquery-plugins/backstretch/): a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element
-[Taggd](http://timseverien.nl/taggd): Taggd is a jQuery plugin that help you create tags on images with, or without a popup!
+[Taggd](https://github.com/timseverien/taggd): Taggd is a jQuery plugin that help you create tags on images with, or without a popup!
 [jGallery](http://jgallery.jakubkowalczyk.pl/): Beautiful jQuery photo gallery with albums and preloader
 [Pongstagr.am](http://pongstr.github.io/pongstagr.am/): A jQuery plugin that lets you display your Instagram media to your website using Bootstrap Front-end styles and modal-plugin.
 [ImgAreaSelect](https://github.com/odyniec/imgareaselect): ImgAreaSelect is a jQuery plugin for selecting a rectangular area of an image.
 It allows web developers to easily implement image cropping functionality, as well as other user interface features, such as photo notes.